Confidently erase data in active environments and from used IT assets.

 Boost services throughout the device lifecycle—from first sale to end-of-life.

 Expedite processes, recover more marketable product, and increase services.

 Home » Resources » Traditional Mobile Insurance vs. Device Protection: How New Technology Can Help Mobile Insurers…

 The mobile device insurance landscape is fast-changing and mobile insurers must adopt a new approach.
 New technology paired with customer-centric offerings can help mobile insurers adapt to this shift in the industry, strengthening mobile insurers’ positioning in the marketplace.

-Farah is a tech-focused writer and editor who has covered topics related to cloud security, software and hardware while working at a Fortune 500 company.
-As a content marketing specialist at Blancco, she authors data management, data erasure and IT asset lifecycle content while supporting Blancco’s social media and email channels.
+A tech-focused writer and editor, Farah covered topics related to cloud security, software, and hardware while working at a Fortune 500 company.
+She then joined Blancco as content marketing specialist.
+In that role, she authored data management, data erasure, and IT asset lifecycle content while supporting Blancco’s social media and email channels.

 In the ideal scenario, mobile devices are insured at the point of sale, through the retailer.
 But the mobile device insurance landscape is rapidly changing, and mobile insurers must be willing to adapt to break past the limited growth potential of traditional mobile insurance plans.

 The reality is that in today’s market, mobile device insurance providers are experiencing low attach rates.
 Mobile device insurance is often viewed as an unattractive proposition by customers due to the low likelihood of having their devices lost or stolen, the inflexible nature of annual contracts, and the complicated and uncertain claims process.
 Once customers opt out at point-of-sale, it is difficult to recapture them as a customer.